AbrahamYesgat/URLMS/README.md

 * Have java version 1.8 or later

+1. Ensure the "DesktopAppURLMS.jar" file is in the same directory as the "output" folder for it to be runnable.
+(By default, we have set up the repo this way.
+Thus, please leave it as is if possible)

-1. Simply double click on the executable jar file and application should pop up.
+2. Simply double click on the executable jar file and application should pop up.